 If someone volunteered or paid to go on a white water rafting trip, for instance, and they knew the dangers; then there is an issue there if they are subsequently hurt.
 It can certainly nullify the case if the so called victim signed an indemnification document.
 Anyone with a sound mind should know that floating down a wild river carries some risk.

-Going against an affirmate defense necessitates a strong personal injury lawyer with the knowledge necessary to ensure you get the compensation you deserve.
-The experienced attorneys at Taylor King Law will be on your side; call us today at 1 (800) CAR-WRECK for a free consultation.
+Going against an affirmative defense necessitates a strong personal injury lawyer with the knowledge necessary to ensure you get the compensation you deserve.
+The experienced attorneys at Taylor King Law will be on your side; call us today at 800.305.0529 for a free consultation.